MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

     *Summary*
         If enabled, a single summary table will be generated per target, containing information about the number of reads processed, hits and fraction of PCR duplicates (per prefix and per library), and much more.

-    *DuplicateHist*
-        If enabled, a histogram of the estimated number of PCR duplicates observed per DNA fragment is generated per library.
-This may be used with the 'preseq' program in order to estimate the (remaining) complexity of a given library, and thereby direct future sequencing efforts [Daley2013]_.

     For a description of where files are placed, refer to the :ref:`bam_filestructure` section.
 It is possible to run the BAM pipeline without any of these options enabled, and this may be useful in certain cases (if only the statistics or per-library BAMs are needed).
 To enable / disable a features, set the value for that feature to 'yes' or 'no' (without quotes)::

         Summary: no   # Do NOT generate a per-target summary table